How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer on discovering KeepTheScore

-3. Positions camera at center ice
+3. Position camera at center ice

-4. Connects WiFi and tests stream
+4. Connect WiFi and test stream

-During the game:
+During the Game

 "I actually send the link to another parent on my team and I have her run the scoreboard clock and score for me to help.
 Like I said, anything I can do less of to make the call more accurate is better."